FunnelKit

 https://yourstore.com/checkout/?add-to-cart=135&add-to-cart=123&variation_id=566&attribute_pa_size=medium&add-to-cart=123&variation_id=567&attribute_pa_size=large

-Here, 123 is the parent product ID for both variations, and attributes define the variation selected.
+Here, 123 is the parent product ID for both variations, and the attributes define the selected variation.

 Create a direct checkout URL with multiple products using a plugin

 With FunnelKit Funnel Builder, you can easily do that.
-After creating the sales funnel, just move to the Products tab of the checkout step, search, and add the products.
+After creating the sales funnel, go to the Products tab in the checkout step, search for, and add the products.
 Here, you can add multiple products.

 add product to WooCommerce direct checkout, WooCommerce checkout url